d12frosted/elpa-mirror/nongnu/eat-readme.txt

   To start Eat, run `M-x eat'.
 Eat has three keybinding modes:

+  • "semi-char" mode: This is the default keybinding mode.
+Most keys are bound to send the key to the terminal, except the following
+    keys: `C-\', `C-c', `C-x', `C-g', `C-h', `C-M-c', `C-u', `C-q', `M-x', `M-:', `M-!', `M-&'.
+The following special keybinding are
+    available:

+    • `C-q': Send next key to the terminal.
+    • `C-y': Like `yank', but send the text to the terminal.
+    • `M-y': Like `yank-pop', but send the text to the terminal.
+    • `C-c C-k': Kill process.

   • "emacs" mode: No special keybinding, except the following:

     • `C-c C-j': Switch to semi-char mode.
     • `C-c M-d': Switch to char mode.
-    • `C-c C-k': Kill process.

-  • "semi-char" mode: Most keys are bound to send the key to the terminal, except the following keys: `C-\', `C-c', `C-x', `C-g', `C-h', `C-M-c', `C-u', `C-q', `M-x', `M-:', `M-!', `M-&'.
-The following special keybinding are available:

-    • `C-q': Send next key to the terminal.
-    • `C-y': Like `yank', but send the text to the terminal.
-    • `M-y': Like `yank-pop', but send the text to the terminal.
     • `C-c C-k': Kill process.

   • "char" mode: All supported keys are bound to send the key to the